codejones-hub/plutus/doc/tutorials/contract-testing.rst

 correct.
 We choose Ada amounts to be non-negative integers, because negative amounts would be error cases that we choose not to test.

-*** Is this really a good idea?
-Will a player who accidentally tries to claim a negative sum actually lose money?
-Actually, yes, I tested this.
-Guesses with negative amounts are accepted, and result in the guesser losing money.***

-Now we can define a generator for 'Action'_, as a method of the ContractModel_ class:
+Now we can define a generator for `Action`_, as a method of the ContractModel_ class:

 .. literalinclude:: GameModel.hs